| (From Chapter 10:) At 5:30 p.m. on the 23rd of

 Now, let's go inside.
 All of a sudden, I'm famished!"
 She

 made her way towards the door, Charlotte following in her wake.
+"Hey!
+Leave some shrimp

+for me!"
 "Not a chance." |